Ancient temple for rare Athi Srinivasa Perumal and unique Sapthaswara Sri Anjaneya

 Sapthaswara Sri Anjaneya of Vanamutti perumal Kovil Kozhikuthi, TN

 There is a separate shrine for Lord Anjaneya [Hanuman] in the temple.
 Normally a devotee will find the shrine closed on three sides and the facing side only open.
-But in this kshetra one can see the back portion of the Lord also.
-Lord Hanuman’s tail is seen raised till His head and there is a small bell in end of the tail.
+But in this kshetra, one can see the back portion of the Lord also.
+Lord Hanuman’s tail is seen raised to His head and a small bell at the end of the tail.

-The Lord is seen standing is a ‘ullasa bhava’ with His left leg slightly folded in a easy way and His right leg is seen secured to the ground.
+The Lord is seen standing in a ‘ullasa bhava’ with His left leg slightly folded easily and His right leg secured to the ground.
 Thandai adorns the lotus feet of the Lord.
 Wearing a katcham, over which a uthriyam is tightly fastened over which there is a weast ornament.
 The two palms are held together in a ‘pranam’ posture.
-His adorns ‘kankanam’ in wrists, ‘keyuram’ in the upper arm, and bhujavalaya on shoulders.
+His adorns ‘kankan’ in wrists, ‘keyuram’ in the upper arm, and bhujavalaya on shoulders.
 Lord is seen wearing ‘yagyopaveetham’ and His neck is adorned with five different types of mala.
-He is seen wearing ‘kundala’ in His ears which is crowned with ‘karna puspha’ and His kesa is neatly tied with a ornamental ‘kesa bandha’.
-Lords ‘pingaksha’ is bright large and glowing bestowing benovalance to the devotee.
+He is seen wearing a ‘kundal’ in His ears which are crowned with ‘karna puspha’ and His kesa is neatly tied with an ornamental ‘kesa bandha’.
+Lord's ‘pingaksha’ is bright large and glowing bestowing benevolence to the devotee.

 Sapthaswara Sri Anjaneya

 The Lord Sri Anjaneya of this kshetra is known as ‘Sapthaswara Sri Anjaneya’.
-While it is known in archeology that many temples in Bharath have pillers which can produce musical tones.
-In all these cases there will be different pillers to produce each note.
-But as a peculiar case this Lord Anjaneya produces all the seven notes of ‘sa ri ga ma pa tha ni ‘when tapped at different places of the deity.
-This is a unique feature of this deity and probably only one in Bharat.
+It is known in archeology that many temples in Bharath have pillars that can produce musical tones.
+In all these cases there will be different pillars to produce each note.
+But as a peculiar case, this Lord Anjaneya produces all the seven notes of ‘sa ri ga ma pa tha ni ‘when tapped at different places of the deity.
+This is a unique feature of this deity and probably the only one in Bharat.

 Experience